Breathless (The Corrs song): Commercial performance

 The song topped the charts in four countries while peaking inside the top 10 in several other countries.
 In the United Kingdom, the song topped the UK Singles Chart, becoming the Corrs' only number-one single there and their best charting-single since "Runaway", which peaked at number two in 1999.
 On the Irish Singles Chart, the song debuted and peaked at number three, making it the band's highest charting single in Ireland.
 In Italy, the single debuted at number five on 13 July 2000 and peaking at number two four weeks later.
 After four weeks, the single climbed again to number two, on 14 September 2000.

 In Australia, the song debuted at number 48 on the ARIA Singles Chart on 2 July 2000.
 On 6 August 2000, the song climbed to number 20.
 Two weeks later, the song peaked at number seven, remaining at its the peak position for two more weeks.
 The single spent 20 weeks on the ARIA charts and was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 70,000 copies.
 In New Zealand, the song debuted at number 32 on the RIANZ Singles Chart the week of 23 July 2000.
 It peaked at number three on 20 August 2000, staying at that position for two non-consecutive weeks.
 In the United States, the song reached number 34 on the Billboard Hot 100 chart, proving to be their only single to reach the to 40.
 It also appeared on the Adult Contemporary and Adult Top 40 charts, peaking at number seven on the latter.

 Music video

 Background

-The music video for the song was filmed in the Mojave Desert, California, and at Trona Airport (TRH) in Inyo County on 24 May 2000; it and was directed by Nigel Dick.
+The music video for the song (directed by Nigel Dick) was filmed in the Mojave Desert, California, and at Trona Airport (TRH) in Inyo County on 24 May 2000.
 Two days of on-location filming were required.
-Both Andrea and Sharon succumbed to heat exhaustion during the two-day shoot and were hospitalized, although they were fine the following day.
+Both Andrea and Sharon suffered from heat exhaustion during the two-day shoot and were hospitalized, although they recovered the following day.
 "We shot the video in the Mojave Desert, just outside Los Angeles," Jim described, "and it was shot by a friend of ours, Nigel Dick.
 We've worked with him on quite a number of videos.
 We spent about two days out in the desert sun, and we kind of weren't really prepared for that type of heat."